Overview: Active geo-replication and auto-failover groups

 Active geo-replication is available for all databases in all service tiers in all regions.

 If you are using active geo-replication and for any reason your primary database fails, or simply needs to be taken offline, you can initiate failover to any of your secondary databases.
 When failover is activated to one of the secondary databases, all other secondaries are automatically linked to the new primary.
-If you are using auto-failover groups (in-preview) to manage database recovery and any outage that impacts one or several of the databases in the group results in automatic failover.
+If you are using auto-failover groups to manage database recovery and any outage that impacts one or several of the databases in the group results in automatic failover.
 You can configure the auto-failover policy that best meets your application needs, or you can opt out and use manual activation.
-In addition, auto-failover groups (in-preview) provide read-write and read-only listener end-points that remain unchanged during failovers.
+In addition, auto-failover groups provide read-write and read-only listener end-points that remain unchanged during failovers.
 Whether you use manual or automatic failover activation, failover switches all secondary databases in the group to primary.
 After the database failover is completed, the DNS record is automatically updated to redirect the end-points to the new region.